cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

--RA Immersive Helis Mod (And all Air units have a sight) (Use L to land) -Tech stealing by capturing a building with an Engineer (Allies vs Soviets) -Harvester have memory of latest harvest location, this is now editable by .ini file -Now its possible to have more starting cash!
-Use the slider.
--You can now remove toggle with space between old/new graphic in gameconstant.xml.
+-RA Immersive Helis Mod (And all Air units have a sight) (Use L to land) -Tech stealing by capturing a building with an Engineer (Allies vs Soviets) -Harvester have memory of latest harvest location, this is now editable by .ini file -Now its possible to add more starting cash and units!
+Editable by the .ini file -You can now remove toggle with space between old/new graphic in gameconstant.xml.
- It changes nothing on engine performance so still rendering in the background -Added the option to remove shroud from the map
+-Added the option to remove shroud from the map

 -AI knows how to use Thiefs and Spies.